Eziohao/-GBF-Contribution-Notification/README.md

-# -GBF-Contribution-Notification
-Notify when your contribution in the current GBF raid reaches a configurable target.
 # GBF Contribution Notification

 A lightweight Tampermonkey userscript for **Granblue Fantasy** that sends a desktop notification when your contribution in the currently open raid reaches a configurable target.